PathologyDataScience/BCSS/README.md

 Masks are automatically downloaded by this script for convenience.

-This script will download the whole-slide images (WSI), annotation JSON files (coordinates), as well the masks.
+This script will download the whole-slide images (WSI), annotation JSON files (coordinates), as well the masks and corresponding RGB images.

 Steps are as follows: